Polyurethane can transform wood surfaces, adding both beauty and protection. But getting the right number of coats is key.

 How many coats of polyurethane on interior doors

 Interior doors may be finished with up to five coats of polyurethane.
 Brush or spray on an even, thin coat and then allow the polyurethane to dry before applying a second coat.
-When lightly sanding between coats and re-applying, it’s important to paint in one direction and not over puddles so as to avoid trapping air bubbles below your fresh layer of paint!
+When lightly sanding between coats and re-applying, paint in one direction and not over puddles so as to avoid trapping air bubbles below your fresh layer of paint.

 Can you put too many coats of polyurethane?